xFrieDSpuDx/completeseries/README.md

 - 🔎 Automatically identifies missing books in Audible series
 - 📚 Supports filtering for unique titles only (no duplicates)
 - 🎭 Hide unwanted books or series to reduce clutter
-- 💬 Full metadata view via modals, with direct links to Audible
+- 💬 Full metadata view via modals, with direct links to Audible and download options
 - 🌍 Region support (UK, US, CA, AU, FR, DE, JP, IT, IN, ES, BR)
+- 🐞 View and download full debug reports to understand exactly why results were filtered
+- 📥 Download local cache to avoid being forced to request book metadata again

 ---